 Standard American Bullies are much taller and measure 16-20 inches, which is four to eight inches more.

 The American Bully can actually come in four different sizes, pocket being just one of them.
 The Pocket is the smallest out of all of four, but what really makes it different are its shorter legs.

 All four sizes are recognized by the American Bully Kennel Club.

 The following chart shows how the Pocket Pitbull compares to all these other types of Bullies.

 Pocket Bully dogs can come in practically any color or combination, just like their American Bully parent.
 There is such a large variety of color possibilities that each one of these puppies is unique.

 No Bully puppy will be exactly alike.

 The Pocket Pitbull normally has one solid coat color with white markings which are usually found over their face, chest and paws.

-Which patterns or markings it inherits will be unique to it.
+Which patterns or markings they inherit will be unique to each puppy.

 Pocket pit bulls are described as having many colors which can include: